google-research/noisystudent/README.md

 ## Overview

-NoisyStudent is a semi-supervised learning method which achieves 88.4% top-1 accuracy on ImageNet (SOTA).
-NoisyStudent is based on the self-training framework with noise injected to the student model.
+NoisyStudent is a semi-supervised learning method which achieves 88.4% top-1 accuracy on ImageNet (SOTA) and surprising gains on robustness and adversarial benchmarks.
+NoisyStudent is based on the self-training framework and trained with 4 simple steps:
+1. Train a classifier on ImageNet (teacher).
+2. Infer labels on a much larger unlabeled dataset.
+3. Train a larger classifier on the combined set, adding noise (noisy student).
+4. Go to step 2, with student as teacher

-We are releasing the training code runnable on SVHN.
+To allow the community to quickly trying out ideas, we first release the training code runnable on SVHN.
 For ImageNet, we are experimenting with public image datasets as unlabeled data and will release the training code soon.

 For a detailed description of technical details and experimental results, please